Search

 Select Add > User.

-Fill in your preferred username and password and enable the Permission to access admin-panel toggle.
+Fill in your preferred username and password and turn on the Admin-panel access toggle.

 Click Save.